Spofforth, North Yorkshire

-Spofforth /ˈspɒfərθ/ is a village in the civil parish of Spofforth with Stockeld, in the county of North Yorkshire, England.
-It is located about 3 mi north-west of Wetherby and 5 mi south of Harrogate, on the River Crimple, a tributary of the River Nidd.
+Spofforth /ˈspɒfərθ/ is a village in the civil parish of Spofforth with Stockeld, in North Yorkshire, England.
+It is about 3 mi north-west of Wetherby and 5 mi south of Harrogate, on the River Crimple, a tributary of the River Nidd.

 Etymology

-The name Spofforth is first attested in the Domesday Book of 1086, in the forms Spoford and Spoforde, while twelfth- and thirteenth-century spellings of the name include Spotford.
-The name comes from the Old English words spot ("plot of land") and ford ("ford"), and thus once meant "plot of land by the ford"; the ford in question passed through Crimple Beck.
+The name Spofforth is attested in the Domesday Book of 1086, in the forms Spoford and Spoforde, while twelfth- and thirteenth-century spellings of the name include Spotford.
+The name comes from the Old English words spot, a "plot of land" and ford, "ford", and meant "plot of land by the ford"; the ford passed through Crimple Beck.

 History

-Spofforth grew as a village at the time that Knaresborough was the important town in the area, with Harrogate and Wetherby being less so.
-The village saw the building of Spofforth Castle in the thirteenth century.
+Spofforth grew at the time that Knaresborough was the important town in the area, with Harrogate and Wetherby being less so.
+Spofforth Castle was built in the thirteenth century.
 Eighteenth-century Knaresborough road builder Blind Jack Metcalf spent the latter years of his life in the village and is buried in the church yard.
 Stockeld Park, a Palladian villa was built in the 19th century.

 The railway came to Spofforth in 1847, with the building of the Harrogate to Church Fenton Line; Spofforth was the only intermediate station between Wetherby York Road and Harrogate stations.
 The line closed to passengers in 1964 and to goods in 1966, as part of the Beeching Axe.

 Spofforth was a part of the historic West Riding of Yorkshire until 1974.
 From 1974 to 2023 it was part of the Borough of Harrogate; it is now administered by the unitary North Yorkshire Council.

 Churches

-All Saints' Church is the parish church of Spofforth and Kirk Deighton with Follifoot and Little Ribston; it is a Grade II* listed building.
+All Saints' Church is the parish church for Spofforth and Kirk Deighton with Follifoot and Little Ribston; it is a Grade II* listed building.
 The church has origins in the 12th century and the tower dates from the 15th.
-Most of the rest dates from a Victorian rebuilding undertaken in 1855 by the Rev. James Tripp.
+Most of the rest dates from a Victorian rebuilding undertaken in 1855 by the Rev James Tripp.
 The architect was J. W. Hugall.
-It was reopened in September 1855 by the Lord Bishop of Ripon.
+The church was reopened in September 1855 by the Lord Bishop of Ripon.
 There was criticism at the time of the "most ugly and objectionable pew" which occupied the south side of the church, and the fact that "the seats on the north are, consequently, incorrectly arranged".

-Rev. Tripp also paid for the schools at Follifoot and at Linton and Spofforth.
+Rev Tripp also paid for schools at Follifoot and at Linton and Spofforth.

 Spofforth Methodist Church, which is no longer in active use, is sited on School Lane.